sitthaveet/nand2tetris-assembler-rust/README.md

 A complete assembler for the Hack computer platform from the [Nand2Tetris](https://www.nand2tetris.org/) course (Project 6).
 This implementation translates Hack assembly language (.asm) into binary machine code (.hack).

+This code repository has been verified that it works correctly with the assignment of project 6

 ## Overview

 The Hack Assembler is a two-pass assembler that converts symbolic Hack assembly code into 16-bit binary instructions.
 It handles three types of instructions: